 Senior Research Scientist Bryna Harris, has multiple years worth of experience purifying and analyzing a range of different compound classes.
-In our lastest blog she goes into detail how she implemented these experiences to improve processes at Charnwood Molecular.
+In our lastest blog she goes into detail how she implemented these experiences to improve processes at Charnwood Discovery.

 In the world of GMP labs, you won't find any Post-it notes sticking around!